ezfe/cs470-leap-carpooling/README.md

     sudo systemctl restart nginx
     ```

+15. Setup Service

+    To have the project start-up automatically on server boot, enable the service provided in the `service` directory.

+    Copy the `carpool.service` file to `/etc/systemd/system/carpool.service`

+    Register the service and start it up

+    ```bash
+    cd /etc/systemd/system
+    chmod +x carpool.service
+    systemctl daemon-reload
+    systemctl enable carpool.service
+    systemctl start carpool
+    ```

+    The website should now be running!
+There may be a delay while it compiles.
+Use the following commands to manage the service:

+    ```bash
+    # Check status and view output logs
+    systemctl status carpool

+    # Start, stop, restart service
+    systemctl [start|stop|restart] carpool
+    ```

 # Google Maps

 A project must be created at [console.cloud.google.com](https://console.cloud.google.com).
 Generate 1 key capable of using the Javascript Autocomplete APIs, and 1 key for the server side requests to the distance matrix.